sinimimi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #9.
 A script that prints out the result of power and divide
 #10.
 Creating a script that does the power of a number
 #11.
 Convert a number from base 2 to base 10
 #12.
-Print all possible combinations of two letters escept oo
+Print all possible combinations of two letters except oo
+#13.
+Writing a script that prints a number with two decimal places